asanchez75/landvoc_chatgpt/README.md

 ```

-To verify the correcteness of the query, you can test it in the SPARQL endpoint provided by AGROVOC
+To verify the correcteness of the query, you can test it in the SPARQL endpoint provided by AGROVOC.

 Just paste the above query here:

 https://agrovoc.fao.org/sparql